dragomano/Light-Portal/website/docs/plugins/create_new.md

             HelloWorld.php
 ```

-File `index.php` can be copied from folders of other addons.
-The file `HelloWorld.php` contains addon logic:
+File `index.php` can be copied from folders of other plugins.
+The file `HelloWorld.php` contains the plugin logic:

 ```php
 <?php